On Board Review

 Our Verdict

 Just when you thought Galeon couldn't get better it pulls out the 560.
-The usual Galeon touch points are as impressive as ever but in refining some of the gadgets, the shipyard has demonstrated its maturity and the focus on delivering functionality that buyers are really going to appreciate.
-There was a time when Galeon's gizmos papered over some of the cracks elsewhere on the boat but the 560 feels so well put together and intelligently designed that the terraces and all the other clever bits feel like a really welcome bonus.
+The usual Galeon touch points are as impressive as ever but in refining some of the gadgets, the shipyard has demonstrated its maturity and the focus on delivering functionality that buyers are going to appreciate.
+There was a time when Galeon's gizmos papered over some of the cracks elsewhere on the boat but the 560 feels so well put together and intelligently designed that the terraces and all the other clever bits feel like a welcome bonus.
+It's not as fun to drive as many of its British and Italian rivals but then that's not the point of boats like this.
 The core of the boat is good, the living spaces are great, the cabins are well-designed and spacious and the engineering is solid.
 The days of plucky Galeon with its whacky designs are gone and the 560 is one of its best models yet.

 Reasons to Buy